Web vs. Mobile App Development: Everything You Need to Know in 2026

 Plugins and frameworks

-Bubble gives you access to a rich ecosystem of plugins, whether you’re building for web or mobile.
+Bubble gives you access to a rich ecosystem of plugins.
 On the web, most plugins rely on JavaScript to handle dynamic behavior and interactive features.

-How to get ready for the release of Bubble’s native mobile app builder
+How to get started with Bubble’s native mobile app builder

 Familiarize yourself with mobile design